fgugliuzza/s2i-minecraft-server/README.md

 but we could use [Templates](https://docs.openshift.org/latest/dev_guide/templates.html) to set up the PV based on a parameter (and also set memory and CPU resource limits, and healthcheck).

+To expose the Minecraft server port, Edit YAML, replace `type: ClusterIP` by `LoadBalancer`, and this to ports:

+    - name: minecraft
+      port: 25565

+This will only work if your OpenShift supports external non-HTTP traffic.

 ### Troubleshooting

 If the Builds > ... > Events (not Builds > ... > #N > Events!) shows